-It has already changed its formula several times, some for the better, others for the worse, but it is a constant presence in the top sales of its category.
+It has changed its formula several times, some for the better, some for the worse, but it is a regular presence at the top of sales in its category.

-We are obviously talking about the famous pre-workout NO-Xplode BSN version 3.0.
+We are obviously talking about the famous pre-workout NO-Xplode of BSN, in its version 3.0.

 Unlike the typical protein analyzes you find here, this analysis will be more practical and less theoretical.